FireCyan/covid19_model/README.md

 The time step unit is 1 day

-Since the probability of people getting to different states is highly dependent on age, I would make several different P matrices for each age group for the investigation.
+Since the probability of people getting to different states is highly dependent on age, I made several different P matrices for each age group for the investigation.
 The age groups are:
 - 0-9
 - 10-19
 - 20-29